 The Dow Chemical Company (Dow) released a wide range of hazardous substances from its Midland, Michigan, plant location starting in the 1890s.
 One of the major chemical production processes at Dow was electrolysis of brine using carbon electrodes.
 This process likely produced significant amounts of the polychlorinated dibenzo-p-dioxins (PCDDs) and dibenzofurans (PCDFs) that were released to the Tittabawassee River and into the air.
 PCDDs and PCDFs reached soils through atmospheric deposition in the Midland area and, though various routes, reached water, sediments, and floodplain soils along the Tittabawassee River and then downstream into the Saginaw River and Saginaw Bay of Lake Huron.
 Natural resources (e.g., sediments, invertebrates, fish, birds, and mammals) have been exposed to and adversely affected by the releases of PCDDs, PCDFs and other hazardous substances.
-Remedial activities are ongoing under the direction of the U.S. Environmental Protection Agency (USEPA) and the Michigan Department of Environment, Great Lakes, and Energy (EGLE), formerly the Michigan Department of Environmental Quality (MDEQ)2.
+Remedial activities are ongoing under the direction of the U.S. Environmental Protection Agency (USEPA) and the Michigan Department of Environment, Great Lakes, and Energy (EGLE), formerly the Michigan Department of Environmental Quality (MDEQ).

 Under federal law, through the Natural Resource Damage Assessment and Restoration (NRDAR) process, natural resource Trustees are authorized to assess and recover damages resulting from injuries to natural resources attributable to hazardous substance releases.
 Damages recovered from the parties responsible for the releases of hazardous substances may be in the form of restoration projects or money that the Trustees then use to plan and implement actions to restore, replace, rehabilitate, and/or acquire the equivalent of injured natural resources and the services they provide.
-Trustees in this case, the State of Michigan, acting through EGLE, Michigan Department of Natural Resources (MDNR), and Michigan Department of Attorney General (MDAG); the United States Department of the Interior, acting through U.S. Fish and Wildlife Service (USFWS) and the Bureau of Indian Affairs (BIA); and the Saginaw Chippewa Indian Tribe of Michigan (Tribe), developed this Draft Restoration Plan and Environmental Assessment (Draft RP/EA) in accordance with 43 C.F.R. § 11.93 to inform the public as to the types and amount of restoration that are expected to compensate for injuries to natural resources and the services they provide associated with releases of hazardous substances from the Dow plant in Midland, Michigan.
+Trustees in this case, the State of Michigan, acting through EGLE, Michigan Department of Natural Resources (MDNR), and Michigan Department of Attorney General (MDAG); the United States Department of the Interior, acting through U.S. Fish and Wildlife Service (USFWS) and the Bureau of Indian Affairs (BIA); and the Saginaw Chippewa Indian Tribe of Michigan (Tribe), developed a Draft Restoration Plan and Environmental Assessment (RP/EA) and this Final RP/EA in accordance with 43 C.F.R. § 11.93 to inform the public as to the types and amount of restoration that are expected to compensate for injuries to natural resources and the services they provide associated with releases of hazardous substances from the Dow plant in Midland, Michigan.

 Under the National Environmental Policy Act (NEPA), federal agencies must identify and evaluate environmental impacts that may result from federal actions.
-In this Draft RP/EA, the Trustees describe the purpose and need for action, identify potential restoration alternatives, including a No Action alternative, summarize the affected environment, and describe the potential environmental consequences of proposed restoration activities.
-The Trustees are soliciting comments on this Draft RP/EA, and will address comments in preparing a final RP/EA wherein the Trustees will identify the Selected Restoration Alternative.
+In this Final RP/EA, the Trustees describe the purpose and need for action, identify potential restoration alternatives, including a No Action alternative, summarize the affected environment, and describe the potential environmental consequences of selected restoration activities.
+The Trustees solicited comments on the Draft RP/EA, and now address comments received in this Final RP/EA and identify the Selected Restoration Alternative.

-2 The MDEQ became the Michigan Department of Environment, Great Lakes, and Energy (EGLE) effective April 22, 2019.
+&lt;sup>2 The MDEQ became the Michigan Department of Environment, Great Lakes, and Energy (EGLE) effective April 22, 2019.
 In this document, "EGLE" will be used to refer to this agency except when referring to documents authored or published by the MDEQ.